microsoft/AzureTRE/docs/tre-templates/workspaces/inner-eye.md

 ## Manual deployment for development and testing

 !!! caution
     Resources should be deployed using the API (i.e. through the Swagger UI as described in the [setup instructions](../../tre-admins/setup-instructions/installing-workspace-service-and-user-resource.md)).
-Only deploy menually for development/testing purposes.
+Only deploy manually for development/testing purposes.

 1. Publish the bundles required for this workspace: